krzykamil/OverTimer/Overtime/README.md

   X Admin -> using STI

 ## Features:
-  -Workflow approval
+  -Approval Workflow
-  -sending sms (with link to approval or overtime input) -Dashboard for admin
+  -sending sms (with link to approval or overtime input) X Dashboard for admin
   -Emails summary for admin to approve
   -Needs to document if employee did not register overtime